hms11rn/MtpJava/README.md

             PortableDeviceContainerObject cObj = (PortableDeviceContainerObject) obj;
             IPortableDeviceObject[] childs = cObj.getChildObjects(); // Get child objects
             InputStream is = childs[0].getInputStream(); // NOTE: getInputStream does not work on a container object, this line is assuming childs[0] is not a PortableDeviceContainerObject
             // There are many more methods in PortableDeivceObject, you can take a look inside the class to see all available methods
       }
-  }
+      device.close(); // Make sure to close the device after its no longer being used }
 }
 ```